Day 1: Arrive in Tokyo.

 Just outside of Takamatsu, we will stop in at Takumikumo Village to explore a forest of exquisite bonsai trees and, hopefully, leave with a newfound understanding of the philosophy, skill and patience needed to create these living masterpieces.
 It is the base of Takumikumo, a group of craftsmen who specialize in bonsai, a traditional culture of Kagawa Prefecture, as well as pottery, Kagawa lacquerware, Aji stone, and more.

-We journey to Hotel Iya Onsen, a traditional hot spring resort nestled in the valley’s heart, where you can soak in the therapeutic waters and indulge in authentic Japanese hospitality.
-The Hotel Iya Onsen is nestled amidst lush green mountains and offers a traditional Japanese onsen experience, complete with hot spring baths.
-Each room features breathtaking views of the surrounding mountains and the refreshing sounds of the nearby Iya River.
+We journey to Hotel Kazurabashi, a traditional hot spring resort nestled in the valley’s heart, where you can soak in the therapeutic waters and indulge in authentic Japanese hospitality.
+Kazurabashi is nestled amidst lush green mountains and offers a traditional Japanese onsen experience, complete with hot spring baths that offers a panoramic view of the Iya Valley, accessible by a cable car to the mountaintop.
+Stroll around in your yukata robe, unwind in an outdoor or indoor public hot spring bath, or rent a bath for private use.

-Once we check in, it is time to relax.
+Once we check in, it is time to relax before dinner.
 Get changed into your Yukata, book your Onsen session, relax in your room, and prepare for dinner.
 During your time here, you’ll relax, soak up the minerals, and walk away healthy and refreshed.

 Dinner this evening is in-house.
 The evening course is a multi-course meal that includes appetizers, a variety of dishes, sashimi, grilled dishes, fried dishes, meat dishes, and desserts. *The menu changes with the seasons to make the most of seasonal ingredients.

-Overnight: Hotel Iya Onsen (B / L / D)
+Overnight: Hotel Kazurabashi (B / L / D)

 Day 8: Iya Valley

-Today is day to enjoy your local surroundings, and then simply relax.
+Today is day to enjoy our local surroundings, and then simply relax.

 We dine in house again this evening.

-Overnight: Overnight: Hotel Iya Onsen (B / L – Soba Noodles / D)
+Overnight: Overnight: Hotel Kazurabashi (B / L – Soba Noodles / D)

 Day 9: To Takamatsu.